anshd258/weekday-react-redux/README.md

 ## Mobile Device

-The app is stable on mobile devices testd on iphon SE and other devices
+The app is stable on mobile devices tested on iphon SE and other devices
  ``` IT IS MIGHT BE NOT STABLE ON TABLETS (HAVEN'T TESTED ON THAT)```
 ### `npm start`